Residents can get free compost, take a workshop and get a compost bin, join gardening clubs, and learn about yard trimmings and food scraps programs.

 Training includes workshops on the art and science of basic and worm composting, field trips, certification and all training materials.
 Master Composter training enhances the skills of community leaders, activists, educators, environmentalists, gardeners, and recyclers.
 We encourage adults of all ages and abilities to apply.
 If you have ideas and energy for community participation, this class is for you.

-Mountain View residents may pick up free finished compost and mulch at the SMaRT Station seven days a week, which is located at 301 Carl Road at the intersection of Caribbean Drive and Borregas Avenue in Sunnyvale (408-752-8530).
+Mountain View residents may pick up free finished compost at the SMaRT Station seven days a week, which is located at 301 Carl Road at the intersection of Caribbean Drive and Borregas Avenue in Sunnyvale (408-752-8530).
 These materials are only available to residents of Mountain View, Palo Alto and Sunnyvale.
-There is no charge for the compost or mulch, but you must load it yourself.
+There is no charge for the compost, but you must load it yourself.

 Visit the yard trimmings website page for collection service information.